sciety/sciety/static/about.md

 <a name="stern-oshea">Stern BM, O’Shea EK (2019)</a> A proposal for the future of scientific publishing in the life sciences.
 PLoS Biol 17(2): e3000116. <https://doi.org/10.1371/journal.pbio.3000116>

+<a name="ost">Teresa Torres (2016)</a> Why This Opportunity Solution Tree is Changing the Way Product Teams Work. <https://www.producttalk.org/2016/08/opportunity-solution-tree/>